jamesrgregg/fleet-examples/servas-app/README.md

       └── pvc.yaml
 ```

-To use Rancher Fleet to deploy the servas-app using the Helm charts we just created, you need to follow these steps:
+To use Rancher Fleet to deploy the servas-app using the Helm charts, by following these steps:

 1. **Create a Git Repository for the Helm Charts:**
    - Push the Helm chart files to a Git repository.
 Rancher Fleet will use this repository to deploy the application.